noi-techpark/authentication-server/registration-event-listener/README.md

 Set the event listener

 * Open up Keycloak administration console and select your realm
-* Go to events in the left sidebar under Manage
+* Go to `Realm settings` and open the tab `Events`
-* Open the config [tab]
-* click in the input box next to event listeners, a dropdown with all available event listeners is shown
+* Click in the input box next to event listeners, a dropdown with all available event listeners is shown
-* select our registration_event_listener
+* Select the `admin_notification_listener`

 ## How to add users to get notified about new registrations?

 In order to add a user to the list of users that get notified, you need to add them to the group "Email Notification Group".